RAG System Overview

 Knowledge Base

-The RAG knowledge base contains two types of content:
+The RAG knowledge base contains three types of content:

-Production-tested kinetic email HTML demonstrating specific techniques.
+Production-tested kinetic CSS email HTML demonstrating specific techniques.
+Used only in kinetic builds.
 Each example is tagged with:

 - Technique (tabs, carousel, survey, etc.)